julianxhokaxhiu/LineageOTA/README.md

 A simple OTA REST Server for CyanogenMod OTA Updater System Application

 ## How to use
-1. `git clone --branch 2.0 https://github.com/julianxhokaxhiu/CyanogenModOTA.git /var/www/CyanogenModOTA`
-2. `cd /var/www/CyanogenModOTA && composer install`
+1. `cd /path/to/your/public_html/ && composer create-project julianxhokaxhiu/cyanogen-mod-ota 2.*`
 3. Follow the rest of the tutorial on [my personal blog post](http://blog.julianxhokaxhiu.com/entry/how-the-cm-ota-server-works-and-how-to-implement-and-use-ours) where I explain how to override the build server on your ROM.
 4. Optional.
 If just want to test if the REST Server is working, if you go to http://localhost/CyanogenModOTA/ you'll be redirected to the builds directory listing.